We are, we are, we are, we are, we are the Engineers,

 The first man who ever made her was an Engineer of course,

-But an Artsie queer, on just one beer once made Godiva’s horse.
+But an Artsie fink, on just one drink once made Godiva’s horse.

 My father was a miner from the northern Malamute,